CPCLab/lister/README.md

 ### macOS: dependencies not included

 Please consider using environment management system such as anaconda to package the app.
 Install conda locally along with the dependencies stated in the `requirements.txt`.
 In the release, python 3.9.15 was used.
 LISTER runs fine on macOS v13.0.1 and macOS v10.12.4 within intel machines.

+### macOS: unable to get into GUI

+Running `lister.py` directly from your IDE on macOS may lead to the following message:

+`This program needs access to the screen.
+Please run with a Framework build of python, and only when you are logged in on the main display of your Mac.`

+Run the script from terminal using `pythonw lister.py`instead.